juliosueiras/terraform-lsp/docs/editors/atom.md

 # Atom

-- There is a seperate [atom-terraform](https://github.com/juliosueiras/atom-terraform)
+- There is a separate [atom-terraform](https://github.com/juliosueiras/atom-terraform)
+  plugin that works in conjunction with `terraform-lsp`

 ## Issues